By Angu Lesley

-Till date, he holds the record as the fourth youngest player to feature in the FIFA World Cup.
+To date, he holds the record as the fourth youngest player to feature in the FIFA World Cup.

 Though 1998 world cup was another failed outing for the Lions, Olembe left many with something to smile about.
 He had impressed in two of two competitions and was still a teenager.

-The versatile talented player joined coach Pierre Lechamp’s team with a winning mentality, he had won the 1999 French cup with Nantes.
+The talented player joined coach Pierre Lechamp’s team with a winning mentality, he had won the 1999 French cup with Nantes.

-Interestingly Olembe took that winning touch to Ghana/Nigeria for the AFCON, Cameroon was ready to conquer.
+Interestingly, Olembe took that winning touch to Ghana/Nigeria for the AFCON, Cameroon was ready to conquer.